-As we age, our likelihood of developing a serious health issue unfortunately increases [1].
-Diabetes is a health issue common among seniors because their bodies become less efficient at maintaining healthy blood sugar levels, which can cause major health complications, like heart disease, kidney disease, and nerve issues [2].
-Diabetes management is vital for seniors to prevent or slow down the progression of this disease and maintain quality of life.
-This blog will discuss the different types of diabetes, risk factors, signs and symptoms, and how seniors can manage it.
+As we age, the risk of developing serious health issues tends to rise[1].
+Diabetes is a health issue common among seniors, as their bodies struggle to regulate blood sugar levels effectively, leading to potential complications, such as heart disease, kidney disease, nerve damage, and stroke [2].
+Diabetes management is crucial for seniors in order to prevent or slow down the progression of this disease and maintain quality of life.
+This blog will discuss the various types of diabetes, associated risk factors, symptoms of diabetes in seniors, and strategies to effectively control and manage this condition.

 Understanding Diabetes in Seniors

 First, let’s get to know diabetes and all its types.
-Diabetes is a chronic condition when the body has trouble regulating blood sugar (glucose) levels.
+Diabetes is a chronic condition that causes difficulties in regulating blood sugar or glucose levels in the body.
 This can occur due to several reasons, which lead us to the different types of diabetes.
-Those with Type 1 diabetes do not produce enough insulin, while those with Type 2 diabetes are resistant to insulin’s effects [2].
-Those with gestational diabetes, which develops during pregnancy, cannot produce enough insulin necessary to meet their increased needs during pregnancy, leading to high blood sugar levels.
-This typically subsides after childbirth but can lead to Type 2 diabetes later in life for both the mother and the child [2].
+From Type 1 to Type 2 to gestational diabetes, each type presents unique challenges in managing blood sugar levels.
+Individuals with Type 1 diabetes do not produce enough insulin, whereas those with Type 2 diabetes struggle with insulin resistance [2].
+Gestational diabetes, which emerges during pregnancy, arises from the inability to generate adequate insulin to accommodate the heightened demands of pregnancy, leading to elevated blood sugar levels.
+While this condition usually subsides after childbirth, it can lead to Type 2 diabetes later in life for both the mother and the child [2].

-- Age-related risk factors: As people get older, their body’s ability to regulate blood sugar naturally declines, which makes older adults more likely to develop diabetes [3].
-The aging process can also lead to increased accumulation of fat, decreased muscle mass, and changes in insulin sensitivity, which can all factor into a higher risk of diabetes.
+- Age-related risk factors: As people get older, their body’s ability to naturally regulate blood sugar diminishes, increasing the likelihood of developing diabetes in older adults [3].
+The aging process can result in a greater build-up of fat, decreased muscle mass, and changes in insulin sensitivity, all of which can contribute to a heightened risk of diabetes.

-- Lifestyle factors: Poor diet choices, such as eating foods high in sugar and processed carbohydrates, along with physical inactivity, are large contributors to insulin resistance and the risk of diabetes [6].
-Combating the onset of diabetes by maintaining a healthy weight, eating a nutritious diet, and engaging in regular physical activity can reduce the likelihood of developing diabetes.
+- Lifestyle factors: Unhealthy dietary habits, such as consuming foods high in sugar and processed carbohydrates, combined with a lack of physical activity, are large contributors to insulin resistance and the risk of diabetes [6].
+Preventing diabetes can be achieved by maintaining a healthy weight, eating a nutritious diet, and engaging in regular physical activity.

 Symptoms of Diabetes in Seniors [7]